top of page

 Cold water therapy is widely praised for the benefits it can bring to our mental health when it is used in the correct way.

 All safety considerations should be taken into account before taking part in the Dip For Dementia.
-Therefore, we would urge everyone to read through and agree to the following safety dos and don’ts before taking the plunge.
+Therefore, we would urge everyone to read through and agree to our safety dos and don’ts before taking the plunge.

 Got cold feet about dipping for dementia?
 You can dodge your dip and still support the brave people taking on the challenge by donating to our fundraiser!
 Click the button below.